Benr444/Dayline/Dayline Development/src/stucture.md

     - `Puts the selector at the time specified by the input`
     - `The second input must be a valid input for the dTime constructor`
+    - `The timeline will scroll until the selector is in view`

 - getSelectorTime()

     - `Returns a dTime object that contains the time-position of the selector`

+- setScroll(input)

+    - `Sets the scroll position in terms of a dTime construction input`
+    - `The passed time is centered at the new position`

+- getScroll()

+    - `Returns the time-value at the center of the current scroll position`
+    - `A dTime object is returned`

 - **addEventListener(string, function)**